 Do you conduct silent weddings?

 Peaceful weddings aren't a new phenomena.
 They are possible but in order to do this all the factors that affect peace must be considered and everything must be done to ensure a serene environment.
 For further understanding do read the testimonials and consider spending a moment looking through the images on this website.
-The images speak for themselves as to the type of environment I create and my conduct.
+The images speak for themselves as to the type of environment we create and my conduct.